 It’s the small details that count, so consider saving a good amount of your budget for a few quality pieces or creative features.

-But designing a harmonious space requires careful planning as you will be combining the functions of more than one room.
+Open-plan living can change the way you approach daily tasks and even elevate your quality of life.
+But designing a harmonious space requires careful planning, as you will be combining the functions of more than one room.